abenkoula71/indian-food-react/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in thebrowser.
 The page will reload if you make edits.\
-You will also see any lint errors in the console Launches the test runner in the intractive watch mode See the section about [running tests](https://facebook.gith It correctly bundles React in produconmode and optimizese buld frthe best perforance
+You will also see any lint errors in the consle Launches the test runner in the intractive watch mode See the section about [running tests](https://facebook.gith It correctly bundles React in produconmode and optimizese buld frthe best perforance